• Facebook

 Swimming lessons impact the children of St. Lucia

-Global Volunteers Ann and Tumi find that with encouragement, St. Lucian children can become successful swimmers.
+Global Volunteers Ann and Tumi find that St. Lucian children can become successful swimmers with encouragement.

 How can you help save the lives of Anse La Raye’s children?

-If you can teach swimming, or know someone who teaches swimming lessons to beginners, and is willing to serve in this way, please register for a summer program in St. Lucia, West Indies.
+Are you a swimming coach, and can you teach swimming techniques, or maybe you know someone who teaches swimming lessons to beginners and would be willing to serve in this way?
+If so, spread the word and register for a summer program in St. Lucia, West Indies.
 We teach in a large pool with a shallow end at the Marigot Bay Cottages – our volunteer lodging.
-You and your friends or entire family can make an important difference in the lives of children of Anse La Raye.
+You and your friends or the entire family can make an essential difference in the lives of the children of Anse La Raye.
 In addition to swimming lessons, volunteers are needed to tutor 2nd- and 6th-grade students in math and English in preparation for their national placement exams, assist with household gardens and EarthBoxes, and teach sewing skills to local moms.

 Learn how to volunteer in St.Lucia, or contact a volunteer coordinator today!